yadavshivjeet/Excel_Coffee_Shop_Analysis/README.md

 # Data Cleaning and Tranformation
 In Power query editor,
 Reviewing each column to get a good graps of data and understanding its context within the domain.
+This helps in recognizing errors, inconsistencies and important information related to coffee shop's operation.
+Abbrevations such as "Lg,""Rg",and "Sm" were used to represent the size of products in the "product_detail" column.
+But instead created a new column named "size" to provide a clear representation of product sizes.Sm>>Small, Rg>>Regular, Lg >>Large

+*Leading and Trailing spaces were eliminated from all columns, enhancing the cleanliness and uniformity of the dataset